Report: Kentucky Derby to be postponed until September | WTOP

-LOUISVILLE, Ky.
-(AP) — The Kentucky Derby is being postponed from May to September because of growing concern about the coronavirus pandemic, according to a published report.
+The Kentucky Derby was postponed from May to September on Tuesday because of the coronavirus pandemic.

-Citing unidentified sources close to the race, the Courier-Journal of Louisville said Churchill Downs will postpone the Derby from May 2 to Sept.
-5, marking the first time in 75 years that the race won’t be run on the first Saturday in May.
+Churchill Downs officials said the race will move from May 2 to Sept.
+5, marking the first time in 75 years it won’t be run on the first Saturday in May.

 The last time the Derby wasn’t held on the first Saturday in May was in 1945, when the federal government issued a ban on horse racing because of World War II.
 The ban was lifted on May 8, and the Derby was held on June 9.
 The only other year the Derby wasn’t held in May was in 1901, when it was raced on April 29.